Isometric exercise: Müller and Hettinger

 In the 1960s, professor James A. Baley put isometrics to the test with a class of 104 college students at the University of Connecticut to study the results on tests measuring increases in strength, endurance, coordination, and agility.
 The original article showed significant gains after a 4 week program of isometric exercises.

 Isometric exercises were first brought to the modern American public's attention in the early days of physical culture, the precursor to bodybuilding.
 Many bodybuilders had incorporated isometric exercises into their training regimens.

 Medical uses

 Isometric exercises can also be used at the bedside to differentiate various heart murmurs; the murmur of mitral regurgitation gets louder as compared to the quieter murmur of aortic stenosis.
 They can also be used to prevent disuse syndrome in a limb that has been immobilized by a cast following a fracture.

 Isometric exercises are recommended in case of injury.
 The exercises help maintain strength and promote recovery.
+A 2023 meta-analysis found that isometric exercise is effective in reducing hypertension.